patrykchojecki/patrykchojecki.github.io/_pages/now.md

 ## About this Page

-Last updated on 14 February 2025 in Taipei, Taiwan 🇹🇼.

 This is a /now page inspired by [Derek Sivers](https://sive.rs).
 This is the place where I describe what I've been up to recently, what I'm currently focused on, and talk about some short-term goals.
 When I first learned about this concept, it immediately appeared very appealing to me because I rarely use social media.

 The concept is quite straightforward, and if you would like to learn more about it, visit [this website](https://nownownow.com/about).
 If you have your own personal website, you may want to consider making a /now page too.